 No-deal Brexit warning for UK drivers

-Motorists planning on driving abroad after 29 March are being warned they risk breaking the law unless they take action.
+Motorists planning on driving abroad after Brexit are being warned they risk breaking the law unless they take action.

-Anyone planning to take their vehicle to Europe after 29 March (the date the UK is due to leave the EU) is being urged to prepare for a no-deal Brexit.
+Anyone planning to take their vehicle to Europe after the UK leaves EU is being urged to prepare for a no-deal Brexit.

 That’s because in the event of a no-deal, EU regulations state motorists need to carry proof of insurance with them in the form of a Green Card.